ジャポニスム・ミュージアム・ニュースレター

 Yasutaka Aoyama

-Utagawa Yoshitsuya (1822-1866), a disciple of Utagawa Kuniyoshi, while well known among students of Ukiyo-e art, did not, and still has not achieved the celebrity status of artists such as Kunisada, Kuniyoshi, and Yoshitoshi of the Utagawa school of ukiyo-e artists.
-But his haunting images of monstrous serpents, flying ogre heads, and other supernatural phenomenon, exude a particular sense of uncontrollable energy and suspense, a distinctive imagery that can be recognized in action comic books of the 20th century.
+Utagawa Yoshitsuya (1822-1866), a disciple of Utagawa Kuniyoshi, while well-known among students of ukiyo-e art, did not, and still has not, achieved the celebrity status of artists such as Kunisada, Kuniyoshi, and Yoshitoshi of the Utagawa school of ukiyo-e artists.
+But his haunting images of monstrous serpents, flying ogre heads, and other supernatural phenomenon exude a particular sense of uncontrollable energy and suspense.
+It is a distinctive imagery whose influence can be recognized in American action comic books of the 20th century.

-Indeed, we can inductively glean from a thorough scanning of Japanese ukiyo-e prints and modern comic books the following: the US comic book industry systematically gathered and constantly poured over, that is flipped through and dug into, much like searching for a needle in a haystack, ideas for their pulp comic fiction panels in ukiyo-e prints; and therefore Yoshitsuya, and other lesser known members of the Utagawa school of ukiyo-e artists, were just as likely to be discovered and used by major comic-book bullpen art teams as source material.
+Indeed, we can inductively glean and posit, from a thorough scanning of both Japanese ukiyo-e prints and modern American comic books, the following realities from at least from the late 1960's: the US comic book industry systematically gathered, and constantly poured over, a wide range of ukiyo-e genres, flipping through and digging into them for both general ideas and specific imagery for their pulp comic fiction panels.
+And that furthermore, Yoshitsuya, and other lesser known members of the Utagawa school of ukiyo-e artists, were just as likely to be used by major comic-book bullpen art teams as source material for their comic books, along with the work of the more recognized ukiyo-e masters.

 May 2021